obsidian-skills — What is it?

 obsidian-markdown

-This skill enables the creation and editing of Obsidian Flavored Markdown files, supporting a wide range of syntax features specific to Obsidian.
+This skill allows for the creation and editing of Obsidian Flavored Markdown files, incorporating specific syntax and features unique to Obsidian.

 obsidian-bases

-This skill allows users to create and edit Bases, which are used to define views, filters, formulas, and summaries in Obsidian.
+The obsidian-bases skill enables users to create and edit Bases, which are used for views, filters, formulas, and summaries in Obsidian.

 json-canvas

-The JSON Canvas skill supports the creation and editing of JSON Canvas files, which are used to represent complex data structures and relationships.
+This skill supports the creation and editing of JSON Canvas files, facilitating the design of complex data structures with nodes, edges, and connections.

 obsidian-cli